SpectraL519/cpp-ap/README.md

 #### Downloading the library

-If you do not use CMake you can dowload the desired [library release](https://github.com/SpectraL519/cpp-ap/releases), extract it in a desired directory and simply add the `<cpp-ap-dir>/include` to the include paths of your project.
+If you do not use CMake you can dowload the desired [library release](https://github.com/SpectraL519/cpp-ap/releases), extract it in a desired directory and simply add `<cpp-ap-dir>/include` to the include directories of your project.

 <br />